 But no matter which credit card you have, the key to getting the most out of your points is starting with a cheap flight.
-Whether you find a deal using Google Flights, here at thriftytraveler.com, or in your inbox through our Thrifty Traveler Premium service … the cheaper the flight, the fewer points it will take to book.
+Whether you find a deal using Google Flights, here at thriftytraveler.com, or in your inbox through our Thrifty Traveler Premium flight deal subscription service … the cheaper the flight, the fewer points it will take to book.

 The Chase Sapphire Preferred Card

-Click Here to learn more about the Chase Sapphire Preferred Card.
+Click Here to get more information about the Chase Sapphire Preferred Card.